-Bihar Board 12th admit card 2019: How to download BSEB admit card for class 10th and 12th
+BSEB admit card released: How to download Bihar Board class 10th and 12th admit cards

 Patna, Jan 23: Bihar board admit card for class 10th and 12 exams to be conducted by BSEB has been released on its official website.